 What is Lubbock, Texas, known for?

 Lubbock is a city known for Texas Tech University (go Red Raiders!), the Buddy Holly Center, a long history of agriculture, and 80% of the state’s grape production.
-Many people don’t know that Lubbock was the site of the Silent Wings training program during WWII.
+Many people don’t know that Lubbock was the Silent Wings training program site during WWII.
 In addition, the Lubbock Lake National Historic Landmark spans over 300 acres and has evidence of ancient people from 12,000 years ago.

 - Best Car Seat Travel Bags to Buy Today